seanhagen/workernator/docs/design.md

 # RFD 78 - Workernator

-## From Challenge
-Library

-    Worker library with methods to start/stop/query status and get the output of a job.
-    Library should be able to stream the output of a running job.
-        Output should be from start of process execution.
-        Multiple concurrent clients should be supported.
-    Add resource control for CPU, Memory and Disk IO per job using cgroups.
-    Add resource isolation for using PID, mount, and networking namespaces.

-API

-    GRPC API to start/stop/get status/stream output of a running process.
-    Use mTLS authentication and verify client certificate.
-Set up strong set of cipher suites for TLS and good crypto setup for certificates.
-Do not use any other authentication protocols on top of mTLS.
-    Use a simple authorization scheme.

-Client

-    CLI should be able to connect to worker service and start, stop, get status, and stream output of a job.

 ## What

 A simple, bare-bones worker manager, with a core library, GRPC API, and CLI client.